All Episodes

 He didn't even get more than a year in prison.

-He was allowed to spend most of it doing community service and living in his mansion in in Manhattan.
+He was allowed to spend most of it doing community service and living in his mansion in Manhattan.

-No, that the uh in West Palm Beach.
+No, in West Palm Beach.

 That's not true.